 Mill Valley Potter’s Studio specializes in ceramic arts education.
 Our students learn various ways to work with clay: to pinch, coil, build, sculpt, throw on the potter’s wheel and glaze.
 We offer adult classes, after-school youth classes, open studio time for adult-members to practice outside of class, parent/child classes, private parties, and a variety of workshops taught by in-house instructors and guest instructors.
 We also have a sister facility, called Wheelhouse, for artists that focus on creating work to sell.

 Mill Valley Potter’s Studio was founded by Jennie Dito, a local ceramic enthusiast.
-Jennie believes in the therapeutic benefits of throwing on the potter’s wheel.
-“It’s relaxing and calming and pulls you outside of your head and into your body.”
-Jennie loves its energizing effects and believes it’s the best escape from our busy schedules.
-She wanted to share this creative and healthful art with her community!
+Jennie believes in the therapeutic effects of working with clay and throwing on the potter’s wheel.
+“It quiets the mind, pulls you outside of your head, and brings awareness to your body.”
+She’s proved it can be a perfect escape from our busy schedules and wanted to share this creative and healthful art with her community!

 Mill Valley Potter’s Studio is located next to Proof Lab Station at 254 Shoreline Hwy, Mill Valley, CA at “Tam Junction.”
 You’ll find our studio through the gates of the CNL Native Plant Nursery.